cBournhonesque/lightyear/examples/client_replication/README.md

 # Introduction

-A simple example that shows how to use lightyear for client-replication (the entity is spawned on the client and replicated to the server and then to other clients):
+A simple example that shows how to use lightyear for client-replication (the entity is spawned on the client and replicated to the server):
-  - with client-authority: the circle cursor is replicated to the server and to other clients.
+  - with client-authority: the cursor is replicated to the server and to other clients.
 Any client updates are replicated to the server.
-    The client's cursor is replicated to the server; one just needs to add the `Replicate` component on the server to then replicate the cursor to other clients.
+    If we want to replicate it to other clients, we just needs to add the `Replicate` component on the server's entity to replicate the cursor to other clients.

-  - with server-authority: when pressing the `Space` key, a square is spawned on the client.
+  - spawning pre-predicted entities on the client: when pressing the `Space` key, a square is spawned on the client.
 That square is a 'pre-predicted' entity: it will get replicated to the server.
 The server can replicate it back to all clients.
     When the original client gets the square back, it will spawn a 'Confirmed' square on the client, and will recognize that the original square spawned was a prediction.
 From there on it's normal replication.